phuais/multilandr/README.md

 analyzing multi-scale landscapes comprising a hundreds or thousands of points.
 Correlations between metrics can be calculated with `metrics_corr()`, and pairwise plots can be visualized with `metrics_plots()`.
+The value of a given landscape metric can be plotted against increasing spatial scales (i.e. scalograms) with `metrics_scalogram()`.
 Landscapes can be filtered according to predefined values for given metrics with `metrics_filter()`.
 In addition, the function `metrics_gradient()` generates an optimized gradient of predefined size for the values of a given metric, given the spectrum of landscapes with different metric values.
 This can be useful to select those landscapes that would be evaluated in a more bounded experimental design that could comprises, for instance, field sampling of sites.
 Explore these functions and examples in the help pages.

 ## Citation